 Taste: Mild, bitter

 Chervil comes from the carrot family along with dill, parsley, and fennel.
 It does look incredibly similar to parsley, except the leaves are smaller, lacier, and paler in color.
 Chervil also shares one of the same aromatic compounds as tarragon, which gives it a very delicate anise aroma and flavor.

-Any amount of cooking just destroys the flavor of chervil.
+Any amount of cooking will destroy chervil's already mild flavor.
 Luckily, it's so tender to begin with it can be tossed into dishes at the very last second or even eaten raw.
-By the way, this includes the drying process: don't even bother with using dried chervil!

-Chervil is also fantastic with eggs!
-We like to sprinkle a little over the tops of omelets right before serving or stir minced leaves into gently cooked eggs en cocotte.
+Chervil is also fantastic with eggs.
+Sprinkle a little over the tops of omelets right before serving or stir minced leaves into gently cooked eggs en cocotte.
 You can also chop the leaves very finely and mix them into butter to use with steamed vegetables, fish, and grilled meats.
 The residual heat from the food amplifies the aroma of the chervil without destroying its flavor.